worldbank/Health-Access-Metrics/README.md

 1. **Physical accessiblity measurment toolkit (PAM-Toolkit)**.
 A Python which builds on existing Python pakages (e.g., GOSTnets) to provide functionality to generate accessibility metrics.
 2. **Guidance note on data collection and preparation for physical accessibility measurement**.
 This provides documentation of best practices for collection, prepation and compiliation of data for accessibility analysis.
-3. **Training workshp**.
+3. **Training workshop**.
 A training to be conducted in 4 pilot countries where the toolkit will be tested.

 The repository is organized as follows: